matzukowski/Mastermind/README.md

 # Mastermind

-Console implementation of Mastermind game with numbers instead of colors.
-Range of numbers and number of rounds easy to change in code.
+A console-based implementation of the classic Mastermind game, using numbers instead of colors.
+You can modify the number range and the number of rounds in the code.

 No system("cls").
 Escape codes used to manipulate console carriage.